google/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 Think of the candy shell as where many Progressive Web App features can live.
 They are experiences that combine the best of the web and the best of apps.
 They are useful to users from the very first visit in a browser tab, no install required.

-As the user builds a relationship with these apps through repeat use, they make the candy shell even sweeter - loading very fast on slow network connections (thanks to [Service Worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/)), sending relevant [Push Notifications](https://developers.google.com/web/fundamentals/engage-and-retain/push-notifications/) and having a first-class icon on the user's homescreen that can load them as fullscreen app experiences.
+As the user builds a relationship with these apps through repeat use, they make the candy shell even sweeter - loading very fast on slow network connections (thanks to [service worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/)), sending relevant [Push Notifications](https://developers.google.com/web/fundamentals/engage-and-retain/push-notifications/) and having a first-class icon on the user's home screen that can load them as fullscreen app experiences.
 They can also take advantage of smart [web app install banners](https://developers.google.com/web/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android).

 <img
-src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-0-@1x.jpg" alt="Web app install banners for engagement, launch from the user's homescreen, splash screen in Chrome for Android, works offline with Service Worker"/>
+src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-0-@1x.jpg" alt="Web app install banners for engagement, launch from the user's home screen, splash screen in Chrome for Android, works offline with service worker"/>

 <h4>Progressive Web Apps are:</h4>
 <ul>